 [FORM OF ASSIGNMENT AND ASSUMPTION AGREEMENT]

-THIS ASSIGNMENT AND ASSUMPTION AGREEMENT dated as of [date] (this “Agreement”) is executed by and between [name of Party A] (“ ”), a ________ , Enron Corp., an Oregon Corporation (“Enron”) and Hawaii II 125-0 Trust, a Delaware business trust (the “Trust”).
+THIS ASSIGNMENT AND ASSUMPTION AGREEMENT dated as of [date] (this “Agreement”) is executed by and between [name of Party A] (“Sponsor Party A”), a ________ , Enron Corp., an Oregon Corporation (“Enron”) and Hawaii II 125-0 Trust, a Delaware business trust (the “Trust”).

 R E C I T A L S

-A. and the Trust have entered into that certain ISDA Master Agreement and the related Schedule and Confirmation dated as of [date] (the “Swap Agreement”).
+A. Sponsor Party A and the Trust have entered into that certain ISDA Master Agreement and the related Schedule and Confirmation dated as of [date] (the “Swap Agreement”).

-B. ,    Enron and the Trust are entering into this Agreement pursuant to paragraph (j) of Part 5 of the Schedule constituting part of the Swap Agreement in order to assign to Enron all of the rights and obligations of under the Swap Agreement.
+B. Sponsor Party A,    Enron and the Trust are entering into this Agreement pursuant to paragraph (j) of Part 5 of the Schedule constituting part of the Swap Agreement in order to assign to Enron all of the rights and obligations of Sponsor Party A under the Swap Agreement.

 A G R E E M E N T S

-For good and valuable consideration the receipt and sufficiency of which are hereby acknowledged, Enron, and the Trust hereby agree as follows:
+For good and valuable consideration the receipt and sufficiency of which are hereby acknowledged, Enron, Sponsor Party A and the Trust hereby agree as follows:

 ARTICLE I